momchilmitev/invoice-app/README.md

 # invoice-app

-Simple invoice app created with react, react-router and redux
+Simple invoice app created with vue and vue-router